rkitover/windows-dev-guide/README.md

 ### Appendix A: Chocolatey Usage Notes

-I have switched this guide to winget and scoop because that's what people want to use these days, however Chocolatey is still a very useful source of software that you may want to use, I will describe it here.
+I have switched this guide to WinGet and Scoop because that's what people want to use these days, however Chocolatey is still a very useful source of software that you may want to use, I will describe it here.